 I’ll be honest, I never measure when I make tinctures and teas from scratch.
 It seems to inhibit me as I get so caught up on the numbers that I completely forget what I’m creating such a thing for.
 Intuition is my recipe card.
 Over these five ingredients I poured my apple cider vinegar.
 Later, when I strain the mixture, I will add a small bit of honey.
 Ideally I would love to use local honey, but I don’t currently have any on hand, so store brand will have to do.

 The best thing about Fire Cider is that you can use it as often as you like.
-One to two spoonfuls at a time is as most as I would suggest to use.
-If it seems to strong to swallow on its own, you can mix Fire Cider in with your tea, a glass of water or juice, or some people will add it to their soup.
+One to two spoonfuls at a time is my suggestion.
+If it seems too strong to swallow on its own, you can mix Fire Cider in with your tea, a glass of water or juice, or some people add it to their soup.
 You can also adjust the recipe to be more suited to a child’s palette as well.

 Little Miss is now three months old, nearing four months.
 She sleeps through the night and rarely wakes to eat.
 It’s time to get her into her own room.